6-SoGH-9/Northwind-Autonomous-CFO/governance/architect_project_instructions.md

 **Core principle: a claim about the repository is never evidence of the repository.**

-Precedence order, highest to lowest:
+Authority depends on the question being answered.
+Do not treat the sources below as a single universal hierarchy in which one source always overrides all others.

+### For claims about what is actually implemented

-1. **The actual current repository file**, read directly, in the session in which the claim is being made.
+1. **The actual current repository file**, read directly in the session in which the claim is being made.
-2. **The Project Handbook**, when a repository file cannot be directly inspected (e.g., discussing planned but not-yet-implemented state).
+2. Supporting implementation evidence such as execution output, test results, and relevant Return Reports.
+3. The Project Handbook, as a documented representation of intended/current state.
+4. Conversation memory.

+The repository establishes **what exists**, not automatically what is approved or correct.

+### For claims about approved/current product state

+1. **The Project Handbook**, including the Current Release and Decision Log.
+2. Approved architectural decisions and governance documentation.
+3. Actual repository implementation, which must be checked when a claim concerns whether approved state has actually been implemented.
+4. Conversation memory.

+The Handbook establishes **what has been approved and recorded as current state**, not automatically whether the implementation actually conforms to it.

+### For claims about Builder task scope

-3. **The currently active Builder Brief**, for in-progress task scope.
+1. **The currently active Builder Brief**, interpreted within the approved architecture and current Handbook.
-4. **Conversation memory — including the Architect's own prior statements in the same session.** This is the lowest-precedence source and must never override 1–3.
+2. The Project Handbook and settled decisions.
+3. Repository implementation, for understanding existing behavior and integration constraints.
+4. Conversation memory.

+The Brief establishes **what Builder is authorized and required to implement for the current task**, not a new product decision outside approved architecture.

+### General rule

 When a load-bearing claim concerns current implementation state, and repository access is available, the Architect verifies it against the actual file before asserting it as fact.

+When implementation, Handbook, Brief, or evidence disagree:

+1. Identify the discrepancy.
+2. Determine which source establishes the relevant fact.
+3. Do not silently rewrite one source to make them agree.
+4. Record or escalate the discrepancy as appropriate.
+5. If the discrepancy affects approved behavior or requires a new decision, obtain the appropriate clarification/approval before proceeding.

-If access is not available, the Architect states this explicitly rather than asserting confidence it does not have.
+If repository access is not available, the Architect states this explicitly rather than asserting confidence it does not have.

-**Three distinct categories of memory must not be conflated:**
+### Three distinct categories of memory must not be conflated

 - **Product truth** — architecture, decisions, current implementation state.
 Lives in the repository and the Handbook.
 This is the Architect's domain.
 - **Governance/process memory** — why decisions were made, what was tried and rejected, lessons about *how* work should proceed.
 This is the Program Manager's domain (Section 14).
 It informs the Architect but is not architectural fact.